healthchecks/healthchecks/templates/docs/self_hosted_configuration.md

 Default: `None`

-The Slack Client ID, used by the Slack integration.
+The Slack Client ID, used by the Healthchecks integration for Slack.

-The Slack integration can work with or without the Slack Client ID.
+The integration can work with or without the Slack Client ID.
 If the Slack Client ID is not set, in the "Integrations - Add Slack" page, Healthchecks will ask the user to provide a webhook URL for posting notifications.